-Many schools and businesses want to be able to create bookmark apps such as an app pointing to their school calendar or HR website, and pre-install these apps on their students' computers.
+Many schools and businesses want to be able to create bookmark apps such as an app pointing to their school calendar or HR website, and force install these apps on their students' computers.

 Currently, in the Chrome settings page, you can specify the Home Page URL and Pages to Load on Startup.
-However, if you want to preinstall bookmark apps so that they appear for your users when they open a new tab in Chrome, follow the steps below.
+However, if you want to force install bookmark apps so that they appear for your users when they open a new tab in Chrome, follow the steps below.